zubenkoruslan/hospitalitai/README.md

 ## For Your Technical Team: Our Commitment to Quality

-For those interested in the technical details, Savvy is built using a modern, robust, and scalable technology stack:
+For those interested in the technical details, Peritus is built using a modern, robust, and scalable technology stack:

 - **Core:** MERN Stack (MongoDB, Express.js, React, Node.js) ensuring a full-stack JavaScript/TypeScript environment.
 - **Frontend:** React (with Vite) for a fast, responsive user interface, styled with Tailwind CSS.